Rakiura National Park

 A visit to the Rakiura National Park Visitor Centre in Oban is recommended before beginning any of the longer walks within Rakiura National Park, as weather and track conditions are constantly subject to change.

-Stewart Island is remarkable for its almost complete cover of natural vegetation.
-It's birdlife is relatively rich complared with the mainland of New Zealand.
+Stewart Island is remarkable for its almost complete cover of natural vegetation with rich birdlife.
 Read about nature in Rakiura National Park.

 Archaeological excavations have shown evidence of Maori habitation around Stewart Island/Rakiura from the 13th Century.
 Hunting camps or kaika were established at many coastal sites including Port William/Potirepo and Freshwater River, and were reached by outrigger canoe.